fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/argonaut/functionalities.rst

   * CA certificate: ca used for https connections
   * CN of the certificate: custom CN if the hostname doesn't match by the certificate

+* Fill the services names that you will need to know to control them from FusionDirectory through Argonaut Client

   .. image:: images/argonaut-client-services-filled.png
      :alt: Services files in /etc/init.d

   * folder: directory where are stored the start scripts for the services

-  * You not need to fill all the services names only the one you will use
+* Click on ok to save all your informations